Skip to content

 Diana Gabaldon Books in Order (Outlander, Lord John Grey, Other Works)

-She decided to write what would become Outlander, the first novel in the series, in 1988, inspired in part by a Doctor Who episode in which one of the Doctor’s companions was a young Scot from around 1745, named Jamie McCrimmon — the inspiration for James Fraser.
+Diana Gabaldon decided to write what would become Outlander, the first novel in the series, in 1988, inspired in part by a Doctor Who episode in which one of the Doctor’s companions was a young Scot from around 1745, named Jamie McCrimmon–the inspiration for James Fraser.
 She chose time travel as a device to explain her female character’s modern behavior and attitudes.
 The book was published in 1991 and launched the Outlander book series about 20th-century British nurse Claire Randall, who time travels to 18th-century Scotland and finds adventure and romance with the Highland warrior Jamie Fraser.
-The series is now published in 26 countries and 23 languages.

 How to read Diana Gabaldon’s Books in Order?

-Unfortunately, Black Jack Randall is not the man his descendant is, and while trying to escape him, Claire falls into the hands of a gang of Scottish outlaws, and finds herself a Sassenach – an outlander – in danger from both Jacobites and Redcoats.
+Unfortunately, Black Jack Randall is not the man his descendant is.
+While trying to escape him, Claire falls into the hands of a gang of Scottish outlaws and finds herself a Sassenach – an outlander – in danger from both Jacobites and Redcoats.

-To know more about it, take a look at our guide to the Outlander books.
+To know more about it, look at our guide to the Outlander books.

 Novels